guisalim/prototype/README.md

 The Unity Application was not included on the Docker-Compose, so you'll have to run it locally.
 Make sure that you have Unity version *2020.3.6f1* installed.
+Once you open your editor with the unity project, open the **Example** scene and run it.

 ### Code Structure